 Back in July, I spent a week volunteering with UK-based organization Help Refugees in Calais, France.
-Help Refugees has a large warehouse in Calais where they sort and distribute food, clothing, and shelter for over 9,000 refugees who are using the Calais Jungle camp as a stopover on their way to the UK.
+Help Refugees has a large warehouse in Calais, where they sort and distribute food, clothing, and shelter for 9,000+ refugees.
+The refugees use the Calais Jungle camp as a stopover on their way to the UK.
 Many of them are fleeing war-torn countries and oppressive regimes in Syria, Sudan, Afghanistan, Iraq, Somalia, and Eritrea.
 The camp is set to be demolished next week and its residents located to official detention centers.
 With all of this happening, I wanted to share some of my impressions of the Calais Jungle, the residents, and volunteers who worked to keep the place functioning for so long:

 It’s Not a Jungle, But a Real Community